How can you scrape 47K Agency Vista profiles without a headless browser?

 /agency/all/all— they embed up to 50 list-stub agency objects with id, name, slug, description preview, city, social links, badges, and rating. - Detail pages like

-/agency/{slug}/summary— each embeds a single rich agency object with services breakdown, industry focus, full client list, verification status, and the rest.
+/agency/[slug]/summary— each embeds a single rich agency object with services breakdown, industry focus, full client list, verification status, and the rest.

-So the Actor's job is straightforward: visit a list URL, grab the stubs from
+So the Actor's job is straightforward: visit a list URL, grab the stubs from __NEXT_DATA__, then for each stub fetch its /summary detail page and merge the two records.

 No JavaScript needs to execute.
 No browser.
 Just an HTTP GET and a regex (well, Cheerio) to extract the JSON blob.

-the server in roughly the same shape as jQuery — perfect for pulling a script
+The Actor is built on Crawlee's CheerioCrawler.
+Cheerio parses the HTML on the server in roughly the same shape as jQuery — perfect for pulling a script tag's text content:

 const $ = await page.parseWithCheerio();